Interview Query

 Coding questions are another integral part of the CVS hiring process, especially for data engineer, data scientist, and software engineer interviews.

-The majority of CVS Health’s coding questions revolve around coding fundamentals and problem-solving.
+CVS Health’s coding questions revolve around coding fundamentals and problem-solving.
 Candidates are assessed on their ability to write clean, efficient code and solve complex problems using optimal algorithms and data structures.

 4. Create a function to determine if two strings are anagrams of one another.

-Write a function to return True if the strings are anagrams of each other and False if they’re not.
+Write a function to return True if the strings are anagrams of each other and False if not.
 Note: a word is not an anagram of itself.

 5. Write a function to remove stop words from a string.